usmannawaz01/OldSlavicLemma/README.md

 ## Evaluated languages

-In addition to the main Early Slavic treebanks, OldSlavicLemma was evaluated on the following **64 languages** from Universal Dependencies:
+In addition to the main Early Slavic treebanks, OldSlavicLemma was evaluated on the following **64 languages** and **115 treebanks** from Universal Dependencies:

 - Afrikaans
 - Ancient Greek